AIDC’s 2022 Cut to the Chase will open for submissions by early November, and the deadline for submissions will be mid-January 2022.

 Do you have a pitch-ready project for AIDC?

-Presented by Xe Money Transfer, Cut to the Chase is AIDC’s curated marketplace, carefully matching producers and decision makers for optimum outcomes with no time-wasting.
-An online event for 2021, Cut to the Chase will continue to allow decision makers and projects to make meaningful connections through one-on-one meetings.
+Cut to the Chase is AIDC’s curated marketplace, carefully matching producers and decision makers for optimum outcomes with no time-wasting.
+A hybrid event in 2021, Cut to the Chase will continue to allow decision makers and projects to make meaningful connections through one-on-one meetings.

 Submitting your project is easy, and free for anyone with an All Access Pass, with all screen and digital media formats considered across the documentary and factual sectors.